soitun/BotBrowser/README.md

 </div>

 ---
-## 📖 What Is BotBrowser?
+## What Is BotBrowser?

-BotBrowser is a privacy first browser core that keeps fingerprint signals uniform across every platform, preventing tracking systems from collecting and correlating fingerprints to identify users across devices.
+BotBrowser is a privacy first browser core that keeps fingerprint signals uniform across every platform, preventing tracking systems from collecting and correlating tracking data to identify users across devices.
 Run the same profile on Windows, macOS, or Linux and the fingerprint posture stays identical each time.

-All engineering focuses on automation-assisted privacy research, cross-platform tracking-resistance validation, and maintaining consistent environments for authorized defensive benchmarking.
+All engineering focuses on privacy research, cross-platform tracking-resistance validation, and maintaining consistent environments for authorized defensive benchmarking.
 Review the project [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md) before using the software.

 ---

-## 🏆 Why BotBrowser
+## Why BotBrowser

-> **What makes BotBrowser different:** Cross-platform privacy browser core with unified fingerprint technology that prevents fingerprint collection and device linkage.
+> **What makes BotBrowser different:** Cross-platform privacy browser core with unified fingerprint technology that prevents tracking data collection and device linkage.

 <table cellspacing="0" cellpadding="8">
   <tr>